kenyonj/dotfiles-legacy/README.md

 What's in it?
 -------------
-These are a sampling.
-For complete changes, please review the source.
+Here is a sampling.
+For a complete list of features, please review the source.

 ###[git](http://git-scm.com/) configuration:
   * `git` or `g` followed by: